 The following are the addition rules for integers:

 - Addition of two positive integers is a positive integer

 - Addition of two negative integers is a negative integer

-- While adding positive and negative integer, subtract the integers and use the sign of the largest integer number
+- While adding positive and negative integers, subtract the integers and use the sign of the largest integer number